rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grids.rst

 .. code::

-    GET /discountGrids/volumeGrids
+    GET /v2/discountGrids/volumeGrids

 Gets information on volume grids.

-This operation returns a list of volume grids.
+This operation retrieves a list of volume grids.

 Request
 -------